Dasam Granth: Manuscripts

 According to the Indologist Wendy Doniger, many orthodox Sikhs credit the authorship and compilation of the earliest Dasam Granth manuscript to Guru Gobind Singh directly, while other Sikhs and some scholars consider the text to have been authored and compiled partly by him and partly by many poets in his court at Anandpur.

 Prior to 1902, there were numerous incomplete portions of manuscripts of Dasam Granth in circulation within the Sikh community along with the complete, but somewhat variant, major versions such as the Anandpuri and Patna birs.
 In 1885, during the Singh Sabha Movement, an organization called the Gurmat Granth Pracharak Sabha was founded by Sikhs to study the Sikh literature.
 This organization, with a request from Amritsar Singh Sabha, established the Sodhak Committee in 1897.
 The members of this committee studied 32 manuscripts of Dasam Granth from different parts of the Indian subcontinent.
 The committee deleted some hymns found in the different old manuscripts of the text, merged the others and thus created a 1,428-page version thereafter called the standard edition of the Dasam Granth.
 The standard edition was first published in 1902.
 It is this version that has predominantly been distributed to scholars and studied in and outside India.
 However, the prestige of the Dasam Granth was well established in the Sikh community during the Sikh Empire, as noted in 1812 by colonial-era scholar Malcolm.
 According to Robin Rinehart – a scholar of Sikhism and Sikh literature, modern copies of the Dasam Granth in Punjabi, and its English translations, often do not include the entire standard edition text and do not follow the same ordering either.

 Other compilations

 Das Granthi

-Das Granthi (ਦਸ ਗ੍ਰੰਥੀ) is a small religious booklet containing only few selected compositions from Dasam Granth.
+A Das Granthi (ਦਸ ਗ੍ਰੰਥੀ) is a small religious booklet containing only few selected compositions from Dasam Granth.
 Das stands for Ten and Granthi stands for booklet.
 It means Booklet of 10th Guru of Sikhism.
 This booklet was created for beginners and lay readers for reading these compositions in daily liturgy for proper understanding.

 There is no standardization of this booklet and various sects in Sikhism have their own versions.
 The Shiromani Gurdwara Parbandhak Committee contains eight texts namely, Jaap, Bachitra Natak, Chandi Charitra I, Shabad Hazare Patshahi 10, Akal Ustati, Chandi Charitra 2, Gian Prabodh and Chandi di Var.

+Apocryphal Dasam Granth writings

+There are a plethora of writings attributed to Guru Gobind Singh that are not in the standardised Dasam Granth.
+These select writings are sometimes found in certain early manuscripts.
+These include but are not limited to: